Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - Download the latest [`WinInstaller.zip`](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Nabu-WinInstaller).

-- Download a normal [`Windows ARM ESD`](https://arkt-7.github.io/woawin/), or you can download [`24h2 IoT LTSC`](https://drive.google.com/file/d/1WvTUIldcmffprJ2ZrdrLjlKqlz_vSlYa/view?usp=drivesdk).
+- Download a normal [`Windows ARM ESD`](https://arkt-7.github.io/woawin/), or [`24h2 IoT LTSC`](https://drive.google.com/file/d/1WvTUIldcmffprJ2ZrdrLjlKqlz_vSlYa/view?usp=drivesdk) in your Xiaomo Pad 5.

-- Place the ESD file in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder on a USB drive.
-(Yes, you can also install it using a USB drive.)

-- Reboot to the Modded TWRP again - go to Install - select `WinInstaller.zip`, and swipe to flash.
+- Boot to the Modded TWRP (``` fastboot boot modded-twrp.img```) - In twrp, goto Install - select `WinInstaller.zip`, and swipe to flash.
 Once finished, reboot to the system.

 - Wait until all processes are completed, and the Windows setup appears.

-(This may take a maximum of 10 to 15 minutes and will eventually reboot 2 or 3 times.)
+- This may take a maximum of 10 to 15 minutes and will eventually reboot 2 or 3 times.

 </details>